 Why should students get involved?

 Students can make a difference by helping microentrepreneurs who otherwise may not be able to get legal assistance and access to resources and who will ultimately run a success local business, and also help nonprofit organizations who have limited budget to get the legal assistance they need.

 You will learn legal practice skills like client interviewing, legal analysis, and written communication.
 In the microenterprise clinics, you will also learn about various legal areas of business law including contracts, business formation, and intellectual property.
 In the nonprofit clinics, you will learn about various areas of nonprofit law, including board governance, tax, lease agreements and corporate viability.

 The volunteer lawyers work in a variety of settings ranging from the largest law firms in Seattle to mid-size firms to solo practitioners.
 You will have an opportunity to network with transactional lawyers and work side by side with them.

 What kind of a commitment do you need to make to be involved?

-Law students must volunteer for at least three clinics during the academic year (which runs from October through June) and complete the training.
+Law students must volunteer for at least two to four 3-hour clinics during the academic year (which runs from October through June) and complete the training.
 See the training section for details.

 How do I apply?

-Students can apply to intern with one of the clinics by emailing a resume and cover letter addressed to Jodi Nishioka, Wayfind Executive Director, to Jennifer Werdell, ATJI Associate Director, at firstname.lastname@example.org.
+Students can apply to intern with one of the clinics by emailing a resume and cover letter addressed to Jodi Nishioka, Wayfind Executive Director, to Jennifer Werdell, ATJI Associate Director, at email@example.com.
 The cover letter should explain why they are interested in volunteering and highlight any previous experience that may be helpful.
 Students should indicate what clinic they are applying for; or, if they are applying for both, which is their preference.
 Application materials are due Friday, September 16.
 Additional students may be able to participate starting in winter or spring if space becomes available.
 Please contact Jennifer Werdell, firstname.lastname@example.org, with questions.